Round Up for Kids’ Nutrition Education

 Out Teach

-Out Teach serves elementary students across Dallas, Texas, as well as in five other states and Washington D.C., transforming under-utilized outdoor spaces into engaging Outdoor Learning Labs.
+Out Teach serves elementary students across Texas, as well as in five other states and Washington D.C., transforming under-utilized outdoor spaces into engaging Outdoor Learning Labs.
 Sprouts has proudly partnered with Out Teach since 2016, supporting the buildout of 14 of their educational gardens.
 Through their curriculum, Out Teach works to unlock students’ academic performance, seeing an average of 12-15% increase in their standardized test scores as a result.
 The organization’s STEM and nutrition-focused lessons deliver practical skills to students that they can use every day and carry with them into adulthood.

 ORLANDO